bookalope/Bookalope/API.md

 <a name="post-scratchpad"></a>`POST https://bookflow.bookalope.net/api/bookflows/{id}/scratchpad`

 Post, i.e. add, update, or delete entries of a bookflow’s scratchpad.
 If they `key` does not yet exist, add the key-value pair; if the `key` already exists, update the value only; if a value is `null` then the key-value pair is deleted from the scratchpad.
+If the value is a list and the bookflow’s scratchpad contains a list with the same `key` then the list is appended to the existing one; else the value overrides the existing value.

-**Parameters**: A dictionary of key-value pairs, where keys are strings no longer than 128 characters and values must be either `null` or of type `boolean`, `number`, or `string` no longer than 128 characters.
+**Parameters**: A dictionary of key-value pairs, where keys are strings no longer than 128 characters and values must be either `null` or of type `boolean`, `number`, `string` no longer than 2048 characters, or a list of suchly typed values.
 **Return**: n/a
 **Errors**: n/a